 Who is responsible?

-Laws and the responsibilities of public authorities
+Laws and responsibilities of public authorities

 The extraction of raw materials is regulated in Germany by regulations such as the German Federal Mining Act (BBergG).
 In 1982, it replaced the old mining laws of the Federal States and the numerous ancillary mining laws of the Federal and Federal State governments.
 The BBergG is supplemented by various ordinances on mining law issues.
 The overall control of the mining law within the Federal Government is the responsibility of the Federal Ministry for Economic Affairs and Climate action.
 The mining authorities of the Federal States (see chart below) implement the BBergG and also bear the responsibility for the authorisation and supervision of mining activities (depending on the natural resources in question).
 The Federal States have passed some mining regulations of their own in order to meet the specific requirements and characteristics for areas not covered by the BBergG.
 The coalition agreement provides for the modernisation of mining law.
 However, a draft bill for the modernisation of mining law is not yet available.